ReliSA/Software-process-antipatterns-catalogue/app/doc/Documentation.md

 ## Proposals for the future

+### Optimalization

+- Some windows are loading with not optimal speed.

+### Running application

+- Running script is quite hard-coded (probably) with all paths and --add-opens.

 ### Rich TextArea

  - Fix inserting image from code - can't load images manually, it only works via the button after creating rich textarea